Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-Intuitively, cartographic homeomorphisms should be thought of as continuous extensions of restrictions of developing maps to suitable domains; for instance, if $S$ is simply connected, $S$ can be identified with a dense subset of a fundamental domain in the universal cover of $B_{\mathrm{lt}}$.
+Intuitively, cartographic homeomorphisms should be thought of as continuous extensions of restrictions of developing maps to suitable domains; for instance, if~$S$ is simply connected, $S$~can be identified with a~dense subset of a fundamental domain in the universal cover of~$B_{\mathrm{wt}}$.

-If $S=B$ holds in Definition~\ref{defn:rh}, then $f\circ\Phi$ is a cartographic moment map.
-If not, a cartographic homeomorphism at least provides a dense subset of the total space on which the system is isomorphic to a toric, and possibly Delzant system.
+If $S=B$ holds in Definition~\ref{defn:rh}, then $f\circ\Phi$ is a~cartographic moment map.
+If not, a~cartographic homeomorphism at least provides a~dense subset of the total space on which the system is isomorphic to a toric, and possibly visible toric system.
 More precisely: